IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

 ## Using command line

-You can use both `oc`, the openshift command line too or `kubectl`, the Kubernetes command line tool, to interact with Openshift.
+You can use both `oc`, the openshift command line tool, or `kubectl`, the Kubernetes command line tool, to interact with Openshift.
 Resources in Openshift are configured via REST data structure.
 For the command line tools, the REST data structure may be stored either in  a YAML file, or in a JSON file.
 The command line tools may be used to: